jayskhatri/Super-Market-Management/README.md

   </a>
 </p>

+ * This is my project on super market management .
+ * I have done this project in my second semester.
+ * I used  C++ language .
+ * It do billing and auto generate Bill for the Customer .
-> It&#39;s my 2nd sem project on super market management which is in c++.
-Simple billing and market management project in c++.
-It has admin panel where admin can manage stock of items and customer can buy the items.
-Bill is auto generated.
-Just clone the Repository and run the main cpp file with gcc
+ * It has admin panel where admin can manage stock of items and customer can buy them.
+ * Do explore it by just clone the Repository and run the main cpp file with gcc.

 ### 🏠 [Homepage](https://github.com/jayskhatri/Super-Market-Management)